Team4388/RidgeScout/README.md

 - Moved dropdown title text box slightly farther up
 - Added downwards pointing triangle to dropdown
 - Removed slight gap in icon of the team option
--->
+- Add headers to settings
+- Moved field edit buttons into the scroll view, so there is no overlap -->